 Top Schools for Animal Training Read about programs in animal training, which may be a good fit for students who enjoy working with animals but are not interested in becoming veterinarians.
 Learn about the program options at three of the top schools, and find a list of other colleges in the U.S. that provide training for animal trainers.
 School Information Some professional animal training jobs may require completion of a formal education program, through which students learn how to teach animals to behave, obey commands, do tricks or help a person with disabilities.
-The three schools featured below include two community colleges and one university that offer certificate and/or degree programs in animal training that are specific to dogs, horses or exotic animals.
 Top U.S. 1.
 Lamar Community College, which is part of the Colorado Community College System, offers an Associate of Applied Science in Horse Training and Management.
-2. 3.
-List of Ten Good Animal Training Schools
+2. Moorpark College offers an Associate in Science in Exotic Animal Training and Management program.
+Before applying to the program, students should complete college courses in introductory biology or zoology with a lab requirement.
+3. List of Ten Good Animal Training Schools

 So You Want to be a Dog Trainer!
 See also: Trainer Certification See also: Book List The Association of Professional Dog Trainers, APDT, is a professional organization of individual trainers who are committed to becoming better trainers through education.
 The APDT offers individual pet dog trainers a respected and concerted voice in the dog world.
-We continue to promote professional trainers in the veterinary profession and to increase public awareness of dog-friendly training techniques.
 Free Webinar on Becoming a Trainer Dog training is a tremendously rewarding career.
 We've prepared these answers to frequently-asked questions to help you prepare for a career in dog training.
 Do I have to have a certification?
 One should realize that a "certificate" from a particular training school is simply that: A certificate for completing one of the numerous training courses available.
 Are there schools for dog trainers?
 In general, those individuals employed as dog trainers are largely "self educated".
-History of Dog Training.
+A good training program will cover the following subjects: History of Dog Training.
 What about college?
 Do I have to apprentice with an established trainer? by Nicole Wilde